ClairBerlin/managair/doc/api.md

   - [GET] The status is updated periodically and indicates if a given node regularly transmits data.
 Filter to see nodes of one specific organization only via the filter `filter[organization]=<organization_id>`; filter for nodes of a given site via `filter[site]=<site_id>`, and in a given room via `filter[room]=<room_id>`.
 In the future, additional information might be added, like battery status or error reports.

 ### Time Series

 - `/api/v1/timeseries/` List resource that provides an timeseries overview.
   - [GET] Return a list summary for the timeseries reported by all nodes to which the logged-in user has access.
 The summary counts the number of samples and provides information on the time span of each time series.
 - `/api/v1/timeseries/<node_id>/` Detail resource of the timeseries of node `node_id`
   - [GET] Retrieve the time series of the specified node.
 This resource is identical to the resource provided at `/api/v1/nodes/<node_id>/timeseries/`.
 Only available if the node is visible to the logged-in user.
+Supports querying for time slices:
+    - `filter[from]`: Start timestamp as Unix epoch.
+Defaults to `0`; i.e., 1970-01-01T00:00:00Z.
+    - `filter[to]`: End timestamp as Unix epoch.
+Defaults to the current system time `now()`.

 ### Sites